-We are very pleased to announce the jurors: Kay Faulkner, Janice Lessman-Moss and Jette Vandermeiden.
-A big thank-you for agreeing to take this on!
+We are very grateful to our jurors, Kay Faulkner, Janice Lessman-Moss and Jette Vandermeiden.

 Kay Faulkner has pursued a weaving career for over 30 years as both a production weaver and a creator of individual designs for solo and group exhibitions.
 She teaches nationally, internationally and from her studio.
 She is fascinated by the potential of the woven structure, from the simple to that of great complexity.
 Her research is wide ranging and has taken her from the development of woven shibori (in parallel to the work done by Catharine Ellis) to her current research into textile techniques from South East Asia.
 Articles on these and other topics have been published.
 Kay lives in Birkdale, Australia.
 Web: www.kayfaulkner.com.au and blog: www.kayfaulkner.wordpress.com.